-Any other comments?
+Any other comments? -

-4.0.
-Summary Assessing the suitability of the site will give an indication It should consider aspects such as infrastructure, plannic considerations. · · · · · · · · · · · · · · · · · · ·
+Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
+It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations.

 Conclusions

 The site is appropriate for allocation

 This site has minor constraints

-The site has significant constraints ✓
+The site has significant constraints $\checkmark$

-The site is unsuitable for allocation ✓
+The site is unsuitable for allocation $\checkmark$

 Potential housing development capacity: 0

 Key evidence (3-4 bullet points) for decision to accept or discount site.
 This site is considered allocation.
-The site has a steep topogemphasises the open views impact on the landscape is too high.
-The site is also separated fup area of Battle and pedestrian paths to the town It would be difficult to creat the site because of the exitence. graphy which also is southwards.
-The seconsidered to be from the main built has limited safe in centre.
-The safe access to the safe access to the safe access to the safe access to the safe access.
+The site has a steep topol emphasises the open views impact on the landscape is too high.
+The site is also separated f up area of Battle and pedestrian paths to the town It would be difficult to creat the site because of the exit A271. graphy which also s southwards.
+The considered to be from the main built has limited safe ocentre. the safe access to